Shadowsith/TheVimIDE/README.md

 ### C# omnicompletion does not work:
 If C# completion does not work after executing the omnisharp_install script you have to add a empty .sln (Visual Studio Solution) file to your C# projecti or working folder.
-I don't know why but then is works.
+I don't know why but then it works.

+### C# Compiling error with magic number 542
+This is a bug that occurs on gui-based terminals when ncurses 6.1 is installed.
+A hotfix for this bug is to run the build/omnisharp_install.sh with the xterm terminal.

 <a name="examples"></a>